SAP-archive/teched2020-DEV163/README.md

 ## Description

-This repository contains the material for the SAP TechEd 2020 session called Session ID - Session Title.
+This repository contains the material for the SAP TechEd 2020 session called DEV163 - Build a Workflow from Scratch with SAP Cloud Platform Workflow.

 ## Overview
+The SAP Cloud Platform Workflow Management service combines workflow, business rules, and process visibility into a single unified offering that helps you increase business process automation and efficiency.
+The service includes the following capabilities.
+- Workflow : Digitalize workflows, automate and orchestrate structured processes tailored to business needs.
+- Business Rules: Automate and flexibly adapt decision logic in your processes, independently of application development.
+- Process Visibility:  Provide real-time, event-driven visibility into end-to-end processes.
+- Process Flexibility:  Enable business experts to manage processes, decisions and visibility dashboards using low/no-code approach.
+- Live process content packages: Flexibly extend standard processes with predefined live process content packages.

-This session introduces attendees to...
+This session introduces attendees to workflow, business rules and process visibility capabilities of Workflow Management.

 ## Requirements